 4. Placement and Remuneration

-Once the employee is placed in the client company, they begin work.
-Technically, the worker in question is an employee of the temp agency – which is why they deal with remuneration, work scheduling, taxes, and other basic employer tasks.
+After placing the employee at the client company, they commence work.
+The worker is technically an employee of the temp agency, which handles compensation, scheduling, taxes, and other fundamental employer responsibilities.

-During the contract period, the client company pays the temp agency a set rate per worker, depending on the hourly wages and fees associated with that worker, along with a markup that’s passed on to the agency.
+Throughout the contract period, the client company remunerates the temp agency at a fixed rate per worker.
+This rate varies depending on the worker’s hourly wages and fees, as well as an agency markup.

 5. Understanding Markups

-Markups are what often make people question the need for a temp agency – why pay $32 an hour to a third-party temp agency when an employee is only making $24 an hour?
+Many people question the need for a temp agency when they consider the markups involved.
+Why should someone pay $32 an hour to a third-party temp agency when the employee is only earning $24 an hour?